pyeventsourcing/eventsourcing/docs/topics/process.rst

 wouldn't be reliable.

-In this system, the Orders process, specifically the Order aggregate combined with the Orders process policy, is more or less equivalent to "saga", or "process manager", or "workflow", in that it effectively controls a sequence of steps involving other bounded contexts and other aggregates, steps that would otherwise perhaps be controlled with a "long-lived transaction".
+In this system, the Orders process, specifically the Order aggregate combined with the Orders process policy, could be a "saga", or "process manager", or "workflow", in that it can effectively control a sequence of steps involving other bounded contexts and other aggregates, steps that would otherwise perhaps be controlled with a "long-lived transaction".

 ..
 Except for the definition and implementation of process,
 .. there are no special concepts or components.
 There are only policies and